DM-be/HotelBooking-agent/README.md

 ### Multi language support
 The agent supports multiple languages.
 Whenever a user sends a message to the bot, custom middleware will intercept metadata about the language their Facebook page is in.
 This in turn will set the threadculture of the agent to this locale.
 Responses are generated using a .resx file.
 Separate .resx files can be for each locale.

 In this test application only English is used.
 To fully use multiple languages all LUIS utterances and intents need to be retrained in a different language.
 As of the moment of building this application the Dutch LUIS integration does not support the "DatetimeV2" entities.
 Meaning an entity such as "volgende week maandag" would not be recognized.
-Therefore the choice was made to continuee in English for demonstrating purposes although multiple languages are fully supported in the code.
+Therefore the choice was made to continue in English for demonstrating purposes although multiple languages are fully supported in the code.

 ![LUIS](Images/random_response_1.PNG)